cdktf/cdktf-provider-launchdarkly/docs/featureFlag.typescript.md

 - *Type:* boolean | cdktf.IResolvable

-Whether or not this flag should be made available to the client-side JavaScript SDK.
+Specifies whether this flag should be made available to the client-side JavaScript SDK using the client-side Id.

+This value gets its default from your project configuration if not set. `include_in_snippet` is now deprecated.
+Please migrate to `client_side_availability.using_environment_id` to maintain future compatibility.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/launchdarkly/launchdarkly/2.15.0/docs/resources/feature_flag#include_in_snippet FeatureFlag#include_in_snippet}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/launchdarkly/launchdarkly/2.15.1/docs/resources/feature_flag#include_in_snippet FeatureFlag#include_in_snippet}

 ---